GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 I feel like I have more say in government than I did in the private sector.
 The product decisions I make are also often seen by more people and have more societal impactful.
 Distributing the power of design to the people who will be using products and services is how we build useful things.

+**What were some hesitancies you had before considering a role in the federal government?**

+I was brought up understanding and experiencing a fear of discrimination&mdash;either as being seen as “less than” and/or being unlawfully deported or persecuted.
+I was unsure about what background checks would bring up on extended family, and I would be denied employment.
+Now, I challenge myself to make these fears a strength of my unique experience.

 **What is your proudest achievement in your professional career within the government?**

 I really liked being the lead product designer on [FindTreatment.gov](https://findtreatment.gov/), which connects people to state-licenced providers who specialize in treating substance use disorders, addiction, and mental illness.
 It serves two purposes, both of which are very personal to me.
 First, making it easier to find treatment facilities and quickly determine their services, costs, and availability.
 Second, humanizing and destigmatizing the need for mental health care and substance abuse treatments.
 I was responsible for visual design direction as well as interaction design.
 I developed several design directions, then helped a user experience researcher run visual preference testing, interviews, and usability tests.
 I ran workshops and meetings with stakeholders at the Substance Abuse and Mental Health Services Administration to talk through different concepts, mood boards, and prototypes.
-The team was able to overcome a ton of technical challenges and deadlines that I am very proud of.
+The team was able to overcome a ton of technical challenges and deadlines that I am very proud of.{{< /note >}}

-**What were some hesitancies you had before considering a role in the federal government?**

-I was brought up understanding and experiencing a fear of discrimination—either as being seen as “less than” and/or being unlawfully deported or persecuted.
-I was unsure about what background checks would bring up on extended family, and I would be denied employment.
-Now, I challenge myself to make these fears a strength of my unique experience.{{< /note >}}

 <hr width="75%">